A system in crisis

 Today, there are dozens of excellent, expert charities in the criminal justice system whose staff have many decades of professional experience.
 But, all too often, we are simply seen as a set of ‘providers’ within a competitive marketplace rather than partners at the table.

-In a speech in January, Sir Kier Starmer said that charities’ voices had been ignored for too long and pledged to reset the relationship between the Government and the Third sector.
-We would urge any incoming administration to make good on that pledge.
-We are on hand to support the new Government through the immediate crisis and towards a criminal justice system that delivers for everyone.
+In a speech in January, Sir Kier Starmer said that charities’ voices had been ignored for too long and pledged to reset the relationship between the Government and the voluntary sector.
+We urge the Labour government to make good on that pledge.
+We are on hand to support them through the immediate crisis and towards a criminal justice system that delivers for everyone.